 LEIA Off-grid Appliances Business Models Research Project

-Request for proposals for the Low Energy Inclusive Appliance (LEIA) Off-Grid Appliances Business Models Research Project is now open.
+Request for proposals for the Low Energy Inclusive Appliance (LEIA) Off-Grid Appliances Business Models Research Project is now closed.

 The Off-Grid Appliances Business Models Research Project has been commissioned by the Low Energy Inclusive Appliance (LEIA) programme with funding from UK aid and IKEA Foundation.
 The UK aid funded LEIA programme aims to accelerate the availability, affordability, efficiency and performance of a range of low energy inclusive appliances.
 The LEIA programme is part of the Efficiency for Access Coalition which aims to accelerate global energy access through energy-efficient appliances and is jointly managed by Energy Saving Trust and CLASP.